LASIK Surgery More Risky Than Previously Reported

 Patients considering this surgery have a right to be warned about the real risks.
 We have had numerous patients consult us regarding problems with LASIK surgery.
 Malfunctioning or improper settings on the equipment can cause serious problems.
-So can failure of the surgeon to properly screen out patients whose eyes are not suited for the procedure.
+So can the failure of the surgeon to properly screen out-patients whose eyes are not suited for the procedure.
 If you have had problems with LASIK surgery, please call us for a free consultation and analysis of your case.

 The most common personal injury is an auto accident, but the broad definition encompasses any situation where a person suffers harm due to the negligence of another person or entity.
 Early identification of a personal injury is important to the legal process.
 Many serious injuries occur each year involving: